 - It takes several months of focused attention to become a responsive caregiver to a young child, establishing a pattern that will influence the child’s long-term cognitive, social, and emotional development.

-- The capacity to recognize a caregiver’s voice, smell, and face develops around 3 months old.
+- The capacity to recognize a caregiver’s voice, smell, and face develops around three months of age.
 Paid time to care gives parents and babies important time to foster these connections.

 - Parents and caregivers may also need time with a new baby to identify and intervene in a variety of developmental difficulties.
 This time is especially important for caregivers of infants who are considered at high risk, such as babies born preterm or at low birth weights and those who have illnesses or birth defects.

 - Studies of two-parent, opposite-sex households show a number of positive outcomes when fathers take leave.
-Fathers who take 2 or more weeks off after the birth of a child are more involved in that child’s direct care 9 months after birth than fathers who take no leave.
+Fathers who take two or more weeks off after the birth of a child are more involved in that child’s direct care nine months after birth than fathers who take no leave.
 Involved fathers also promote children’s educational attainment and emotional stability.
-And, a father’s involvement in a newborn’s care in the first 6 months can mean both mother and baby sleep better.
+And, a father’s involvement in a newborn’s care in the first six months can mean both mother and baby sleep better.

 Too often, out of economic necessity, new parents are forced to go back to work and forego precious bonding time with their children.

 - Most employed women do not have access to paid maternity leave.
 About one third of private sector workers (35%) are employed at worksites that offer paid maternity leave to all or most female employees, and only about one fifth (22%) are employed at worksites that offer paid maternity leave to all female employees.

 - Most employed men do not have access to paid paternity leave.
 Of private sector workers, 11% are employed at worksites that offer paid leave to most male employees, and 9% are at worksites that offer paid leave to all male employees.